DRincs-Productions/debugger-renpy/README.md

-# Debugging Ren'py with PowerShell for Visual Studio Code
+# Debugger Ren'py with PowerShell for Visual Studio Code

 This template includes VSCode launchs for developing Ren'Py projects.